The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Finally, we arrived at Fagnano Lake, the largest lake in Tierra del Fuego and one of the most breathtaking landscapes of our trip .
-The car drove along the lake’s edge, sometimes more on water than on land, until we reached a scenic picnic spot.
+Finally, we arrived at Fagnano Lake, the largest lake in Tierra del Fuego and one of the most breathtaking landscapes of our trip.
+We drove along the edge of the lake, sometimes splashing through so much water it barely felt like a road, until we reached a beautiful picnic spot.

-The return journey was quicker and smoother.
-We reached the main road, crossed Paso Garibaldi again, and stopped at Husky Park and Nunatak Refuge, another "centro invernal" (winter resort) located near Tierra Mayor.
+The return journey was much quicker.
+We got back onto the main road, crossed Paso Garibaldi again, and stopped at Husky Park and Refugio Nunatak, another centro invernal (winter center) located near Tierra Mayor.

-Needless to say, the kids went absolutely wild at Husky Park!
-There are dozens of dogs, most of them Siberian Huskies (though there are other breeds too), each one cuter than the last.
-The handlers explained the dogs' training, their roles in pulling sleds, and even gave a demonstration.
-Some of the dogs came over for cuddles, which was just adorable.
-During winter, visitors can also enjoy sled rides with the dogs.
+Needless to say, the kids absolutely loved Husky Park!
+There are dozens of dogs there, most of them Siberian Huskies (although there are other breeds too), and they’re all incredibly cute.
+The handlers explained how the dogs are trained, how they pull sleds, and even gave us a demonstration.
+Some of the dogs even came over for pets and cuddles, which made the experience even more special.
+During winter, visitors can also go on dog sled rides.

 .